 The figures back up the theory that demand for smaller properties is higher than it’s ever been, with the value of even the smallest spaces rising far more quickly compared to the larger lets.

 Up to Q3 of 2015, studio flats were top of the charts with a year on year increase of 4% compared to 0.1% shrinkage for properties with six bedrooms or more.
 Similar trends were seen quarter on quarter too, with 1 bed roomed flats just pipping studio flats for the honours of top space.
-Once again, six bedroom properties performed poorly with a fall of 0.6% compared to a rise of 0.7 and 0.8% for studio flats and one bedroom flats respectively.
+Once again, six bedroom properties performed poorly with a fall of 0.6% compared to a rise of 0.7 and 0.8% for studio flats and one bedroom flats in London respectively.

 Studio flats like this one in Islington are proving especially popular